learosema/boulders-slides/src/agenda.md

 ---
 title: Agenda
-layout: layouts/slide.njk
+layout: slide
 ---

-# Agenda

 - the Game
 - the Stack
-- Caniuse WebGPU?
+- Can I use WebGPU?
+- IRenderer interface
 - Loose Coupling
-- IRenderer interface
-- Canvas2d for MVP
+- Use Canvas2D for a quick MVP
 - Adding a WebGL implementation
 - Moving to WebGPU
-- WebGL vs WebGPU
+- DEMO time
 - Learning resources
 - Thank You!